Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Direct optimization: deterministic results

-\end{theorem} This bound is less clean and developed than \Cref{thm:landscape_quad} or \Cref{thm:landscape_sqrt}.
-There are many interesting directions we could take it (for example, the terms in the left-hand side sum resemble or can be lower bounded by various measures of distance between Poisson distributions), but we leave that to future work.
+where $\constF$ is defined in \Cref{lem:landscape_gen}. \end{theorem} This bound is less clean and developed than \Cref{thm:landscape_quad} or \Cref{thm:landscape_sqrt}.
+There are many interesting ways we could develop it to try to obtain statistical landscape results (for example, the terms in the left-hand side sum resemble or can be lower bounded by various measures of distance between Poisson distributions), but we leave that to future work.

 \begin{proof}[Proof of \Cref{thm:landscape_poiss}] For this choice of loss function $\ell$, for $b > 0$,

 We now have the identity $b \ell''(b, \upsilon) = 1 - \ell'(b, \upsilon)$.
 Similar arguments to those in the proof of \Cref{thm:landscape_sqrt} (again based on \Cref{lem:landscape_gen}) then give, for any $Z' \succeq 0$.